 California Assembly Bill 85 (AB 85) was signed into law by Governor Gavin Newsom on June 29, 2020.
-The legislation suspends the California NOL deductions for 2020, 2021, and 2022 for certain taxpayers and imposes a limitation on certain California tax credits for 2020, 2021, and 2022.
+The legislation suspends the California NOL deductions for 2022, 2021, and 2020 for certain taxpayers and imposes a limitation on certain California tax credits for 2022, 2021, and 2020.
 The legislation disallows the use of California NOL deductions if the taxpayer recognizes business income and its adjusted gross income is greater than \$1,000,000.
 The carryover periods for NOL deductions disallowed by this provision will be extended.
 Additionally, any business credit will only offset a maximum of \$5,000,000 of California tax.
-Given the Company's taxable loss position, this legislation did not impact the tax provision for the years ended December 31, 2020 or 2021.
+Given the Company's taxable loss position, this legislation did not impact the tax provision for the years ended December 31, 2022, 2021, or 2020.

 California Senate Bill 113 (SB 113), was signed into law by Governor Newsom on February 9, 2022.
 The legislation contains important California tax law changes, including reinstatement of business tax credits and net NOL deductions limited by AB 85 mentioned above.
-The new tax law should be accounted for under ASC 740 in the period of enactment (2022) but is not expected to have a material impact on the Company's tax provision due to its taxable loss position.
+Given the Company's taxable loss position, this legislation did not impact the tax provision for the years ended December 31, 2022.